abcxyzi/RadDet/README.md

 - **RadDet-1T-512** - `download link will be made available soon`
 - **RadDet-9T-512** - `download link will be made available soon`
 - **NIST-CBRS-512** - `download link will be made available soon`

+You can also download the original (unmodified) NIST dataset [here](https://data.nist.gov/od/id/mds2-2116).

+Note, these datasets are quite large.
+It is recommended that you have more than 1 TB of disk storage avaialble.

 ## Citation